ClearCreekSci/CcsWeatherDataLogger/software/README.md

   * `ssh <username for Pi>@<IP address for PI>`
 * Once connected to the Raspberry Pi, run the install script as root, passing the install bundle as a parameter:
   * `sudo install_CcsWeatherDataLogger.sh v1.0.0_CcsWeatherDataLogger_Install_Bundle.zip`
+  * `sudo install_CcsWeatherDataServer.sh v1.0.0_CcsWeatherDataLogger_Install_Bundle.zip`

-After the script runs, you should see a message indicating successful installation.
+After each script runs, you should see a message indicating successful installation.

 ### Using SSH from macOS